TUM-Journey/seba-webappeng-team24/README.md

 Use `employee:employee` and `manager:manager` users to play with a dashboard and features.

+**Warning!** No JWT Auth mode that bypasses pasportjs is not supported and must be used only for testing purposes.
+Some endpoints require user id and fetch it from req params that are issued by passportjs, therefore they wont work in this mode.

 ### Backend

 You may also want to start backend directly via npm scripts: